 You simply thread the ring's straps over your anchor point.
 The straps pass through the rings and the buckle secures it all in place and allows you to adjust the height of the rings from the floor.

-Click this link to read our full guide to setting up gymnastic rings.
+Check out our full guide to hanging your gymnastic rings.

 What ring training exercises are available? / How many exercises are possible on gymnastic rings?